electronicarts/EASTL/CONTRIBUTING.md

 ### Getting the Repository

 EASTL uses git submodules for its dependencies as they are seperate git repositories.
-Recursive clones will continue until HD space is exhausted unless they are manually limited.
 It is recommended to use the following to get the source:

 ```bash